-I was recently in the Antelope Canyon in the USA.
-One of the issues I faced with the pictures I took was, they were far too blue.
-I knew I could fix it on the spot, because it involved a camera setting I’d forgotten about over the years; the colour temperature settings on my camera.
+However one of the issues I faced with the pictures I took was, they were far too blue.
+I knew I could fix it on the spot, because it involved a camera setting.
+Unfortunately, I’d forgotten about it over the years.
+Its called the colour temperature settings on my camera.
 But Murphys law intervened so I couldn’t find that setting on that day.
+Perhaps this tells me my camera is still too complicated!

 What on Earth is Colour Temperature?